 With 46 offices in 18 countries, K&L Gates must be international secondment heaven, you would assume.
-But oddly the firm offers virtually zero opportunities to its trainees and junior solicitors to spend time abroad.
+But oddly the firm offers zero opportunities to its trainees and junior solicitors to spend time abroad.

 It’s safe to say that the firm is a bit of an enigma.
 With its roots in London stemming from legacy City outfit Nicholson Graham & Jones, which was brought into the K&L Gates fold in 2005, the firm is now one of the top 20 biggest in the world, yet the City office retains a certain Englishness.

 Strengths include those BigLaw staples of corporate, high-end litigation and real estate, while the firm also has well-regarded niches in sports law and electoral law.
 However, there’s a sense that the firm could be doing a bit better, with K&L Gates’ financial performance not great during the last couple of years as revenue fell in both 2016 and 2015.
 The firm’s decision not to disclose its results this year hardly inspires confidence.

 Nevertheless the mood in London, where the firm has been outperforming US offices we understand, seems pretty good, with K&L Gates scoring quite well in the Legal Cheek Trainee and Junior Lawyer Survey 2017-18.
 The training has apparently “improved drastically over the last few years”, and there are now “great supervisors who encourage you to take responsibility while ensuring you're not left to panic alone.”
 The small trainee intake of just ten each year “means that you are often given higher-level work”.
 As you would expect those trainees are pretty tight, and “often have ad hoc drinks after work”.
 The partners, meanwhile, are “generally very approachable, particularly once you've worked for them and built up that relationship”, but be warned: “don't go to a meeting unprepared!”